Steve Scott (runner)

+Steve Scott (born May 5, 1956) is an American former track athlete who competed at the 1984 Summer Olympics and the 1988 Summer Olympics.
+Track & Field News ranked Scott #1 in the U.S. on ten occasions, and eleven times during his career he was ranked in the top ten in the world by T&FN.
+Scott is also regarded as the founder of speed golf in 1979.

 Early years

 Scott grew up in the 1960s in Upland, California.
-His mother was a runner who preceded the running boom.
-His father was an overweight physician who smoked and did not see the value of running.
-Through his mother's influence and a coach's persistence, Scott ran on Upland's cross country team.
-The persistent coach was Robert Loney, cross country coach and math instructor at Upland High School.
-Steve caught track fever watching the 1972 Olympics on television, as U.S. runner Dave Wottle won the gold medal in the 800 meters.
-Wottle is often remembered for running the Olympic final in a golf cap, which he forgot to take off during the medal ceremony while the national anthem played.
-Wottle's cap inspired Scott, so he wore a cap in every race of the 1972 cross country season.
+His mother was a runner who preceded the running boom and through his mother's influence and Robert Loney's persistence (his coach), Scott ran on Upland's cross country team.
+Runner Dave Wottle inspired Scott to wear a cap in every race of the 1972 cross country season.
 In his junior year in high school, Scott made the varsity squad as the fifth runner.
 In track, he concentrated on the shorter distances and ran the 800 in 1:58 and the mile in 4:30.
 He also met Kim Votaw, a freshman runner who would eventually become his wife in 1979.
-The couple was divorced in 1994.

 In his senior year, Scott became the top runner on the cross country team and improved his track times to 1:52 in the 800 and 4:15 in the mile.
 He finished fourth in the CIF California State Meet in the 880 yards and drew several college scholarship offers.
-He liked coach Len Miller and joined him at the University of California, Irvine in the fall of 1974.
-He still holds the UCI school record in the 1500, and the UC Irvine Steve Scott Invitational is named after him.
+He joined coach Len Miller at the University of California, Irvine in the fall of 1974 and still holds the UCI school record in the 1500, and the UC Irvine Steve Scott Invitational is named after him.
 While at UCI, Scott won the 1977 NCAA Men's Outdoor Track and Field Championships Division-I 1500-meter title after winning the 1500 twice and the mile once at three previous NCAA Division-II meets.

-Scott ran his first sub-4:00 mile indoors at the Sunkist Invitational in Los Angeles in January 1977, his junior year in college.
-The following year, he blossomed from an unknown college runner to an international miler, competing on both sides of the Atlantic.
+Scott ran his first sub-4:00 mile indoors at the Sunkist Invitational in Los Angeles in January 1977.
+The following year, he became an international miler, competing on both sides of the Atlantic.
 When he graduated with a degree in social ecology in 1978, Scott had already run 11 sub-4:00 miles.